THE FORMATION OF THE CHRISTIAN RELIGION

 Is this not the carpenter, the son of Mary, and the brother of James and Joses and Judas and Simon, and are not his sisters here with us?

-Briefly, Ya’akov or Jacob, the brother of Jesus, was killed by the Romans in 62 AD.
-Symeon, a cousin of Jesus, took over as leader of the Jerusalem group.
+Briefly, Ya’akov or James, stepped down from leadership around 62 AD.
+Symeon, a cousin of Yeshua, took over as leader of the Jerusalem group.

 In 70 AD, the Romans decided to end the “Hebrew problem”.
 By this time, the Roman Empire was becoming more and more brutal and murderous.

-The literature of the time amply documents the existence of the Jerusalem church.
-In some texts, it is called the Naasenes, Nazoreans or Nazarenes.
+The literature of the time amply documents the existence of the Jerusalem followers of Yeshua.
+In some texts, they are called the Naasenes, Nazoreans or Nazarenes.
 This has nothing to do with the present-day Church Of The Nazarenes.

-A fairly recent book presents the evidence for the importance of Ya’akov, the brother of Jesus: The Brother Of Jesus And The Lost Teachings Of Christianity by Jeffrey J. Butz, Inner Traditions, Vermont, USA 2005.
+A fairly recent book presents the evidence for the importance of Ya’akov, the brother of Yeshua.
+The book’s title is The Brother Of Jesus And The Lost Teachings Of Christianity by Jeffrey J. Butz, Inner Traditions, Vermont, USA 2005.

-The book does emphasize that the Jerusalem group, unlike the Pauline group, believed that non-Hebrew people who wanted to become followers of Jesus needed to follow the basic Hebrew laws and covenant.
+The book mentions that the Jerusalem group, unlike the Pauline group, believed that non-Hebrew people who wanted to become followers of Yeshua needed to follow the basic Hebrew laws and covenant.
 This mainly included circumcision of all male children and the laws governing food and diet.

 Constantine wanted to reunite the Roman Empire.
 In October of 312 AD, he marched his army toward Rome.

-We are told that on the night of October 27, 312 AD, Constantine had the “vision of the cross”.
+Around October 27, 312 AD, Constantine had the famous vision of the cross.
 He saw a vision of the sun, a symbol he worshipped, with a cross overlaid on it.
 Underneath were the words “In this sign, prevail.”
+This vision is quite famous and you can read about it on the internet.

-Constantine decided it was a sign to attack.
+Constantine decided the vision was a sign to attack.
 The next day he had his men paint crosses on their shields.
-Then they attacked the forces of Maxentius, calling themselves “Christian soldiers”.
+Then they attacked the forces of Maxentius.

-The vision haunted Constantine from that day forward.
-When he grew old he decided to convert to the persecuted new religion of Christianity.
-He also decided to convert the entire Roman Empire to the new religion!
+The new religion.
+The vision of the cross haunted Constantine from that day forward.
+When he grew old he decided to convert the entire Roman Empire to a new religion that he designed.

 THE COUNCIL OF NICEA

-What we call the Christian religion, and the teachings that are today the New Testament of the Bible, are not the only gospels.
+What we call the Christian religion, and the teachings that are today the New Testament of the Bible, are not the only stories about Yeshua.
 They were the ones picked by Emperor Constantine and formalized into the New Testament of the Bible at the Council of Nicaea in 325 AD.
+You can read about it on the internet.

-He named the religion the Roman Catholic Church.
+He named the new religion the Roman Catholic Church.
 The word Catholic means universal.
-He also declared that from then on, all subjects of the Roman Empire, which included most of the known world at that time, were to become Roman Catholics.
+He also declared that from that day forward, all people living in the Roman Empire, which included most of the known world at that time, were to become Roman Catholics.

-He announced over 100 changes to the original documents regarding the life and teachings of Jesus.
+He announced over 100 changes to the original documents regarding the life and teachings of Yeshua.
 All copies of the original documents were to be changed or destroyed.

 THE ATTENDEES AT NICEA

-He later became known in the Catholic Church as Saint Nickolas.
-We know his name today as Santa Claus (A German translation of his name).
+We know his name today as Santa Claus – a German translation of his name.
 Incidentally, he loved to give people gifts – often secretly.

 THE WORDS ‘CHRIST’ AND ‘CHRISTIAN’

-These words came from Emperor Constantine and his men.
+These words came from Emperor Constantine.
 Christ was an old Greek word that meant the anointed one.

 They decided that Christ sounded better than his real name – Yeshua (emphasis on the first syllable – YESH-ua).
-During his lifetime, people calle him YESH for short.
-The name means love in the Ebre language, an ancient Hebrew dialect.
+During his lifetime, people called him Yesh for short.
+The name means love in the Ebre language, an ancient language related to Hebrew and Aramaic.

 The English word, yes, has the same first three letters and comes directly from this name.
 Each time you say the word YES you are speaking his real name!

-Emperor Constantine and his group also needed a common name with which to refer to the leader of the new religion.
-They used a translation of his name – Jesus or Jesu in the Greek and Roman languages.
-This was a fairly common name at the time.
+Emperor Constantine also needed a common name with which to refer to the man he decided would be the leader of the new religion.
+They used a common Roman name of the time – Jesus or Jesu.

 The historical documents tell a somewhat different story about the apostles.
 They say there were more of them, about 100.
-Also, almost half were women.
-Women were included in the inner circle and played an important role.
-At times, they understood the teachings better than the men.
-Two sisters of Jesus were among them.
+Also, most were women.

 Emperor Constantine did not like this so he ordered the gospels changed.
 The Roman Empire was very male-dominated!
 Women were treated as slaves, raped if the men wanted it, and women were thoroughly degraded.
 It was one of the worst features of the Roman Empire!